Visit the Andamooka open-air sculpture studio between 2pm - 3pm daily

 During this time Cal completed numerous live installations.
 Sculpting to live audiences at The Laneway Artspace and the Lost Trades Fair and exhibiting around Melbourne with the St Kilda Art Crawl and Sculptors Association of Victoria.

-Each new Cal the Stoner intricarved stone artwork presents an investigation into the construction process and further propels Cal’s skills as a sculptor.
+Each new Cal the Stoner Intricarved stone artwork presents an investigation into the construction process and further propels Cal’s skills as a sculptor.

 Family, friends and the many who are drawn along the way ensure Cal’s creative momentum keeps rolling.
 However it is Cal’s sheer determination that is the driving force.